Recursive Beliefs

 Footnotes

-’s collective mind is not also bracketed.
-In fact it is, the dot notation is just a convenience.
-This return statement could also be writtenreader[ E[population[n]] ]
+1. You might be wondering why n, which is bound to the reader’s mental model of the population’s collective mind is not also bracketed.
+In fact it is—the dot notation is just a convenient shorthand; this return statement could also be written reader[ E[population[n]] ].↩︎